abhay-keyvalue/style-transfer/README.md

-# Style Transfer Web Application
+# TensorFlow.js Samples

-A React-based web application that allows users to apply artistic style transfer to their images using TensorFlow.js.
-This project demonstrates the power of neural style transfer in the browser.
+A React-based web application showcasing TensorFlow.js capabilities with two main features: Art Style Transfer and Real-time Object Detection.
+Built with modern web technologies, this project demonstrates the power of machine learning in the browser.

 ## Features

+### Art Style Transfer
 - Upload and process images directly in the browser
 - Apply various artistic styles to your images
 - Real-time style transfer using TensorFlow.js
+- Download transformed images
 - Modern UI built with Material-UI

+### Object Detection
+- Real-time object detection using webcam
+- Built with COCO-SSD model
 - Responsive design for all device sizes
+- Clean and intuitive interface

 ## Tech Stack

 - React 19
 - TypeScript
 - TensorFlow.js
+- COCO-SSD model
 - Material-UI
 - Emotion (for styled components)